Student Loan Benefits: Everything you need to know in 8 minutes

 The competition for talent was fierce even before the pandemic.
 During the pandemic most people were grateful to have a job.
 Turnover was almost non-existent as people scrambled to figure out how to work remotely.
 We were all on edge as friends and family found themselves without work as businesses were forced to downsize or shut their doors.
 As we learned to adapt to the new normal, we had a chance to really focus on what was most important in our lives.

-Student loan repayment assistance is the number 1 desired perk after health and paid time off.
-90% of people we've surveyed say they would commit 3 years of service for access to student loan repayment assistance.
-If you want to recruit and retain that top talent you need to provide student loan repayment assistance.
+Student loan benefits are the number 1 desired perk after health and paid time off.
+90% of people we've surveyed say they would commit 3 years of service for access to student loan benefits.
+If you want to recruit and retain that top talent you need to provide student loan benefits.

-Student loan repayment assistance is when an employer makes contributions to their employees' student loans
+Student loan benefits: when an employer makes contributions to their employees' student loans

 Recent legislative updates allowing tax-free, employer-sponsored payments to employees’ student loans have many companies considering the new benefit as a way to recruit and retain talent.

-For good reason: 94% of professionals say they would be more willing to stay with their employer for student loan repayment assistance.
-With 52% of employees expected to look for a new job this year, student loan repayment assistance will be a key differentiator in the competition for top talent.
+For good reason: 94% of professionals say they would be more willing to stay with their employer for student loan benefits.
+With 52% of employees expected to look for a new job this year, student loan benefits will be a key differentiator in the competition for top talent.

 The Work Institute estimates the cost of turnover can range from 33% up to 200% of the departing employee’s salary.
 For a median income earner with a Bachelor’s degree, that’s $18,051 per employee ... on the low end.